Such Men Are Dangerous: Production

-On January 2, 1930, during aerial filming, a short distance off the Californian coast near Santa Monica two Detroiter aircraft employed as camera platforms collided whilst filming the parachute jump scene.
+On January 2, 1930, during aerial filming, a short distance off the Californian coast near Santa Monica, two Stinson Detroiter aircraft employed as camera platforms collided whilst filming the parachute jump scene.
 According to witnesses on a nearby beach, the wingtips of the aircraft touched.

 The two aircraft swung together, colliding and bursting into flame.
 Both aircraft crashed into the ocean, killing all 10 men on board including director Kenneth Hawks (the brother of Howard Hawks), cinematographer Conrad Wells, assistant director Max Gold, cameramen Otho Jordan and Ben Frankel, two property men and the two pilots, one of whom was an Army Reserve flier.
 Only five of the bodies were recovered.

 Because the accident occurred on one of the last days of filming, the movie was completed and released on schedule.
 A coroner's inquiry into the incident did not attach blame to any specific incident or person.

 Reception

 Such Men Are Dangerous received mixed reviews.
 Mordaunt Hall, writing in The New York Times, praised the screenplay of The Mask of Love, the initial title as reviewed, saying that Ernest Vajda has done "exceedingly well with a minimum number of words".
 He also praised the cast, in particular Bela Lugosi for his "sincere" performance as Dr. Goodman.